 A flight of bacon, you can order A FLIGHT OF BACON at a Chicago White Sox game.
 US Cellular field will set you up with sticks of flavored goodness that'll elevate your spirits even as the opposing team raises the score.

-3 people just voted on This 4-Pound Burger That Comes With Season Tickets (Kind Of)
+This 4-Pound Burger That Comes With Season Tickets (Kind Of)

 Now that Adam Richman (he of "Man vs. Food") has retired from professional eating challenges, the Tampa Bay Rays are looking in the stands for their next gross-amounts-of-food superstar.
 For $30, you get a 4-pound bacon cheeseburger and a pound of fries - but that's not all.
 Dubbed the "Fan vs. Food" challenge, the powers that be at Tropicana Stadium will reward any fan to consume the whole plate (no time limit is specified) with two season tickets and a t-shirt.
 No word on seat location or whether tees of a size other than XL will be available.